Quote of the Day

 - Outside of the Solar System

 These are very rare and unpredictable, so they would not be part of any well-known meteor shower.
 However, their velocity could be very high as they would not be in orbit of the Sun (by definition) and would be following hyperbolic trajectories.
 I will not be addressing this case here.
+However, one case has been discovered and it was moving very fast.

 Computing Escape Velocity